jobbautista9/cite4wiki/citation_layouts_README.txt

 who examine the citation code know that the author was not left blank accidentally.

-The `title=` parameter in particular should be checked for acccuracy.
+The `title=` parameter in particular should be checked for accuracy.
 Often it will simply default to the site name (which is already used in the `work=` parameter), or otherwise be unhelpful.
 Look for a heading in the content that provides the title of the document.
 If the title in title bar (provided by